Strength verification of machine components according to FKM guideline

 Documents

-You will receive detailed seminar documents as well as a certificate of participation.
+You will receive detailed seminar documentation and a certificate of attendance.

 Your speaker